Why you should be developing a comprehensive pricing strategy across your product or service portfolio. 2 approaches to consider.

 - If different products or services face varying inflationary pressures, should we be applying a uniform price increase rate across the entire portfolio?

 - Have we applied any specific strategic rationale to the way that each product or service in the portfolio has been priced?
-In other words, are we pricing specific products or services on the basis of information at our disposal such as Channel influences, Geographic influences, Consumer buying behaviour and Competitive influences.
+In other words, are we pricing specific products or services on the basis of information at our disposal such as Channel influences, Geographic influences, Consumer buying behavior, and Competitive influences?

 The data-driven approach to this pricing challenge

-The data driven approach starts off by using data provided by the client.
-For instance, in the case of pricing across a portfolio of SKUs, we can take sales data across a variety of channels at SKU level and map it against pricing data as well as competitor and geographical data to offer guidance on where and when price is a key determinant of sales movement.
+The data-driven approach starts off by using data provided by the client.
+For instance, in the case of pricing across a portfolio of SKUs, we can take sales data across a variety of channels at SKU level and map it against pricing data as well as competitor and geographical data to offer guidance on where and when the price is a key determinant of sales movement.

 The strategic thinking approach to this pricing challenge